EMBA Sponsorship

 There are three types of candidacy for sponsorship:

-- Traditional Candidates: Company-employed candidates with at least 8 years of work experience.
+- Traditional Candidates: Company-employed candidates with at least 8 years of work experience by the start of the program.

-- Fellows Candidates*: Company-employed candidates who have less than 8 years of work experience.
+- Fellows Candidates: Company-employed candidates who have fewer than 8 years of work experience by the start of the program.

-- Self-Employed Candidates: Self-employed candidates and/or contract employees with more than 8 years of work experience.
+- Self-Employed Candidates: Self-employed candidates and/or contract employees with more than 8 years of work experience by the start of the program.

 Traditional Candidates